Answer

 People currently in heaven also have a “spiritual body,” it would seem.
 Lazarus’ “finger” is mentioned in Luke 16:24.
 And, when the three disciples saw Moses and Elijah on the mount of transfiguration, the two prophets did not appear as disembodied spirits; rather, they were recognizable individuals.
 They were visible as “men . . . in glorious splendor” (Luke 9:30).
 Even pre-resurrection, Moses and Elijah have a body of some kind.

-The problem some people have with the concept of having a physical body in hell is that, if the fire of hell is taken literally, that would mean one’s bodily tissue would be perpetually burning and regenerating to be burned again.
+The problem some people have with the concept of having a physical body in hell is that, if the fire of hell is literal, one’s bodily tissue would be perpetually burning and regenerating to be burned again.
 But Scripture teaches that the resurrection body will be different from the bodies we now possess.
 Our earthly bodies are fit for this world; the resurrection body will be fit for eternity—in either heaven or hell.

 What a blessing it is to be at peace with God.
-To be called His child, His friend.
+What a privilege to be called His child, His friend.
 We can enjoy the peace and joy of His presence both now and forever.